Connecting students to careers through mentorshipOver 10,000 Mentorship Hours!

 Global Mentorship Initiative is a non-profit organization that provides guidance and business skills to underserved college students through online mentorship.

-GMI was created from the Rockefeller Foundation’s Digital Jobs Africa Initiative to help prepare students for their first career job.
+GMI was created from the Rockefeller Foundation’s Digital Jobs Initiative to help prepare students for their first career job.
 GMI uses a mentorship model that makes it easy for business professionals to be great mentors without a significant time commitment.

 Mentorship provides support, encouragement, and coaching to graduating students who need it the most.